 The United States pavilion, designed by Chester Holmes Aldrich and William Adams Delano in 1930

-The Venezia Pavilion, completed in 1938, is a large structure which houses the exhibitions of the city of Venice, Serbia, Egypt, Poland, and Romania
+The Venezia Pavilion, completed in 1938, is a large structure that houses the exhibitions of the city of Venice, Serbia, Egypt, Poland, and Romania

 The Nordic Countries Pavilion, designed by the Norwegian architect Sverre Fehn in 1962